tonghuikang/aimo3/README.md

 # AIMO 3 template code

-This is some template code where you can use to serve vLLM and solve [AI Mathematical Olympaid 3](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-3)
+This is some template code where you can use to serve vLLM and solve [AI Mathematical Olympaid 3](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-3).

+Please read the [Kaggle discussions](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-3/discussion/643580) post for more context.

 # Setup